Join, volunteer, or start a 4‑H club in Mercer County today!

 The four H’s of 4‑H stand for ‘head, heart, hands and health;’ a representation of the character-building core values of independence, belonging, mastery and generosity.
 Through caring adult volunteers, supportive 4‑H staff, land-grant (Rutgers) university curriculum, and fun and informative events, we are able to encourage youth to ‘make the best better’ within themselves, their clubs, their communities and beyond.

-2019-2020 club descriptions (PDF) Clubs consist of members of an organized group of youth led by two or more adults.
+4-H Clubs (PDF) consist of members of an organized group of youth led by two or more adults.
 A club is usually project specific or community-based, and should have a planned program that is carried out over the year.
 Clubs may meet in any location and typically have elected officers and a set of rules approved by the members to govern the club.

 It is important to note that the 4‑H Club Program has evolved from its traditional agricultural roots, as the program now services mainly suburban and urban communities.
 Today, livestock, gardening and home economic clubs function alongside of a wide variety of non-agricultural project-based clubs.